At Least 14 Trump Aides Were In Contact With Russians During Campaign Trail: They ‘Would Nurture Contacts’

 The attendees of the Trump Tower gathering, which also included Manafort and Kushner, said lawyer Natalia Veselnitskaya offered nothing helpful.
 But several attendees described to congressional investigators Trump Jr.’s eagerness for the Russian’s assistance, according to transcripts of their testimony.”

-Russians constantly tried to lure Trump associates towards the possibility of a meeting with Vladimir Putin, something which, in all likelihood, was considered favorably within the Trump camp.
+Supposedly, Russians constantly tried to lure Trump associates towards the possibility of a meeting with Vladimir Putin, something which some believe was considered favorably within the Trump camp.

-“I think the Russians would nurture those contacts and see them as a way to establish relationships that could be useful for Putin and his government,” McFaul, who is convinced the Russians were pleased to see the willingness of the Trump campaign to engage and likely exploited that, said about this extraordinary relationship.
+“I think the Russians would nurture those contacts and see them as a way to establish relationships that could be useful for Putin and his government,” McFaul commented.
+He also pointed out that the Russians were probably pleased to see the willingness of the Trump campaign to engage and likely exploited that.

 Despite all this, Trump has called reports linking his team to Russian contacts a lie and continues to deem Mueller’s investigation a “hoax” concocted by some powerful Democrats.
 He has repeatedly called on Mueller to table proof of “collusion” — the lack of which has been argued as proving the president’s innocence.
 But with the mounting evidence that Mueller is now presenting before the American public, it might not be long before he tables actual proof of Trump’s team “colluding” with Russia.